Carbon is the sixth element of the periodic table. These carbon facts contain chemical and physical data along with general information and history.

 Fun Carbon Facts

-- Carbon’s allotrope of graphite is one of the softest materials where diamonds are one of the hardest.
+- The carbon allotrope named graphite is one of the softest materials where diamonds are one of the hardest.

 - Graphite is shiny and black, diamonds are colorless transparent solids and fullerenes and amorphous carbon are both black, soot-like powders.

 - Carbon atoms can form chains and rings and sealed with hydrogen atoms to form compounds called hydrocarbons.
-These compounds form a very large part of organic chemistry.
+These compounds are the basis of organic chemistry.

 - Carbon is a nonmetal that can form over 10 million different compounds.